semzit/PsiGPU/README.md

 $(a+bi)\ |00> + (c+di)\ |01> + (e+fi)\ |10> + (g+hi)\ |11>$
 ## Capabilities
--
--
--
+- Simulate a qauntum state
+- Apply qauntum gates that act on a single qubit
 ## Kernel Fusion
-Because an iterative approach when applying qauntum gates leads to incorrect results, gates applied to non disjoint qubits must be fused together.
+Because an iterative approach when applying qauntum gates and launching invidaul gpu kernels every time is expensive this project works by putting them all together through kernel fusion.

--
+- If gates act on overlapping qubits then you muliply the matrices before applying: $U_{fused} = U_B \ \cdot \ U_A$
+- If gates act on different qubits you can take the tensor product between them: $ U_A \ \otimes \ U_b$
 ## Circuit gates

 ## Probability calulation